-Subsection (hd)(3) also provides that terms of a gift instrument or other law applicable to institutions-may limit the authority under this subsection.
-In addition, all of subsection (d) is subject to contrary provisions in a gift instrument, and a gift instrument may restrict the ability to invest in particular assets.
+Subsection (h) also provides that terms of a gift instrument or other law applicable to institutions may limit the authority under this subsection.
 For example, the gift instrument for a particular institutional fund might preclude the institution from investing the assets of the fund in companies that produce tobacco products.

-Subsection (id)(4).
+Subsection (i).
 Duty to Diversify.
 This subsection assumes that prudence requires diversification but permits an institution to determine that nondiversification is appropriate under the circumstances applicable to a fund.
 A decision to retain property due to "special circumstances" must be made based on the needs of the charity and not solely for the benefit of a donor.
-A decision to retain property in the hope of obtaining additional contributions from the same donor may be considered made for the benefit of the charity, but the appropriateness of that decision will depend on the circumstances.
-This subsection derives its language from UPIA § 3.
+A decision to retain property in the hope of obtaining additional contributions from the same donor will may be considered made for the benefit of the charity-, but the appropriateness of that decision will depend on the circumstances.
+This subsection derives its language from

+UPIA § 3.
 See UPIA § 3 cmt. (discussing the rationale for diversification); Restatement (Third) of Trusts: Prudent Investor Rule § 227 (1992).

-Subsection (jd)(5).
+Subsection (j).
 Disposing of Unsuitable Assets.
 This subsection imposes a duty on an institution to review the suitability of retaining property contributed to the institution within a reasonable period of time after the institution receives the property.
-Subsection (jd)(5) requires the institution to make a decision but does not require a particular outcome.
+Subsection (j) requires the institution to make a decision but does not require a particular outcome.
 The institution may consider a variety of factors in making its decision, and a decision to retain the property either for a period of time or indefinitely may be a prudent decision.